 In such an industrial-like configuration, the computational cost is often the limiting factor determining the grid resolution and the numerical method to be used.
 The choice of the numerical scheme (low or high-order), the grid resolution and type (hexahedra or tetrahedra) and the solver type (implicit or explicit) is not straightforward.
-Whether results are more accurate with a low-order scheme used on a refined grid or with a high-order scheme coupled with a coarser grid is still an open question, for instance [74].
-While Colin and Rudgyard [36] and Vreman [75] for example aim at developping high-order schemes on coarse grids, other authors use 2^{nd} order schemes on more refined grids [76,7].
+Whether results are more accurate with a low-order scheme used on a refined grid or with a high-order scheme coupled with a coarser grid is still an open question, for instance [75].
+While Colin and Rudgyard [37] and Vreman [76] for example aim at developping high-order schemes on coarse grids, other authors use $2^{nd}$ order schemes on more refined grids [77,7].
 Naturally, the computational cost of the simulation is a key point for the final choice.
 In this section, five cases are analysed to investigate the influence of:

-(1) the numerical scheme: the TTGC scheme [4], 3rd-order accurate finiteelement, is known to provide better results than the 2nd-order finitevolume LW scheme, especially in recirculating flows.
-The influence of the scheme is shown in Section 4.6 using the same unstructured grid gridtet, and the AVBP solver.
+- (1) the numerical scheme: the TTGC scheme [4], $3^{rd}$ -order accurate finite-element, is known to provide better results than the $2^{nd}$ -order finite-volume LW scheme, especially in recirculating flows.
+The influence of the scheme is shown in Section 4.6 using the same unstructured grid gridtet, and the AVBP code. - (2) the inlet boundary condition treatment: the relatively low Reynolds number associated with a low grid resolution in the pipes do not allow a

-- (2) the inlet boundary condition treatment: the relatively low Reynolds number associated with a low grid resolution in the pipes do not allow a natural transition to turbulence.
-The influence of the inlet forcing using the RFG method described in Section 4.3.1, is analysed in Section 4.7 using the AVBP solver with the grid gridtet and the TTGC scheme. - (3) the grid: structured grids are rarely used to calculate swirled flows since they are said to generate preferential directions.
-The AVBP solver with the TTGC scheme is used to investigate the influence of grid type and grid resolution in Section 4.8. - (4) the solver: in Section 4.10, the results provided by AVBP and CDP on the hexahedron-based grid gridhex are compared with the measurements to evaluate the accuracy of both gas LES solvers.
+- natural transition to turbulence.
+The influence of the inlet forcing using the RFG method described in Section 4.3.1, is analysed in Section 4.7 using the AVBP code with the grid gridtet and the TTGC scheme. - (3) the grid: hexahedron-based grids are rarely used to calculate swirled flows since they are said to generate preferential directions.
+The AVBP code with the TTGC scheme is used to investigate the influence of grid type and grid resolution in Section 4.8. - (4) the code: in Section 4.10, the results provided by AVBP and CDP on the hexahedron-based grid gridhex are compared with the measurements to evaluate the accuracy of both gas LES solvers.